prestontw/Swift-Dev-on-Vagrant/readme.md

 We assume that we are using the docker provider for its excellent performance on Linux.
 Additionally, rather than specifying the location of a dockerfile, we use a specific docker image (see the dockerfile section above).

+## TODO
+See if there is a way to set the tag from vagrant.
+But then again, this shouldn't be an issue once we consolidate to a simple base container.